winters0x64/winters0x64/README.md

 -> Make a simple tiling window manager using X11.<br>
 -> Finish web security training and move on to more real world stuff.<br>
 -> Make an extension to inject javascript into browsers.<br>
+-> Learn react js and work on personal website.<br>